In a Nutshell

 This will allow the IF to take the form of a production subsidy to cover 100% of the funding gap for scaling up clean tech.
 The Commission is now in the process of implementing these changes by revising its Delegated Regulation, which sets out the rules on the operation of the Fund.

-First auctions are expected in autumn 2023 and will be on green hydrogen production.
+The first auctions opened on 23 November 2023 and are on green hydrogen production.
 Winners will receive a fixed premium for each kg of renewable hydrogen produced over a period of 10 years.
 CCfDs, which could deliver a direct deployment incentive to different types of carbon management projects, including CDR, should follow shortly thereafter.

 While the Innovation Fund has benefitted CCS and Carbon Capture and Use (CCU), it has failed to recognise the specificities of CDR and the fact that it is, alongside emission reductions, a vital tool for reaching Europe’s climate goals.